German Chocolate Cookies

 5. Top each cooled cookie with 1-2 teaspoons of filling.

-1. Pour the chocolate chips into a microwave safe bowl.
-Microwave the chocolate chips in 15 second increments.
-Once they begin to melt (it should take between 30-45 seconds), stir until the mixture becomes smooth.
+1. Microwave the chopped chocolate in 15 second increments.
+Once it begins to melt (this should take between 30-45 seconds), stir until the mixture becomes smooth.

-2. Drizzle the mixture over the filled cookies with a spoon.
+2. Drizzle the mixture over the filled cookies with a spoon or transfer to a piping bag to decorate.

 Notes